March 2026 at Disney World: Crowd Calendar & Info

-March 2024 will likely be a “tale of two seasons.”
-The beginning should be slow, with crowds subsiding after Mardi Gras and Presidents’ Day in late February 2024.
+March is a “tale of two seasons.”
+The beginning should be slow, with crowds subsiding after Mardi Gras and Presidents’ Day in late February.
 Then later in March, colleges and many school systems in the country will take their spring break…and that means trips to Walt Disney World!

-While it’s always above-average in terms of crowds, parts of March 2024 won’t be as bad for a couple of reasons.
-First, because Easter isn’t until March 31, 2024.
-This means schools that plan their Spring Breaks around the Easter holiday won’t be off for Spring Break the end of the month.
+While it’s always above-average in terms of crowds, parts of March 2026 won’t be as bad for a couple of reasons.
+First, because Easter isn’t until April 5, 2026.
+This is 2 weeks earlier than the previous year, but it still does mean that schools that plan their Spring Breaks around the Easter holiday will be off for Spring Break in the final days of March.

 March Weather at Disney World